The FEMA floodplain maps for New Hampshire communities can be viewed at the following locations.

 - Using the National Flood Hazard Layer Web Map Service in Google Earth™

-- NH Floodplain mapping can be viewed on NH GRANIT and GRANITView for communities in all counties except for Belknap County.
+NH GRANIT at the University of New Hampshire is currently a FEMA Cooperating Technical Partner and the host of the state's geographic information system (GIS) clearinghouse.
+NH Floodplain mapping can be viewed on at the following for NH communities in all counties except for Belknap County.
 To view Belknap County community floodplain maps, please go to the FEMA Map Service Center.

 - GIS Data (theme keyword: flood)

-NH Office of Energy and Planning (OEP)
+NH Office of Energy and Planning

 OEP maintains a collection of all past and current NFIP maps and FISs for New Hampshire communities.
 We can usually provide copies of either the entire map or portions of the map at no charge.
 Please contact us for a map or study or to stop by to review the collection.